Bic Cristal: Spin-offs

+In 1970 Bic introduced the "4 Colours" pen which includes four inks selectable by small spring-loaded levers within a single pen barrel.

 In 2012, Bic marketed a spin-off product named the "Bic Cristal for Her".
 The pen, similar to the original, was supposedly designed specifically for women, and was sold in pink and purple colors.
 The product provoked outrage and ridicule, with television show host Ellen DeGeneres saying "Can you believe this?
 We've been using man pens all these years," and comedian Bridget Christie titling her 2013 Edinburgh festival show A Bic For Her.
 The product also received many sarcastic Amazon reviews.
 In 2017 it was inducted into the collection of the Museum of Failure.

 In 2014 Bic released a new writing instrument based on the Cristal, a modified pen with a rubber tip opposite the ballpoint.
 This model, called the "Cristal Stylus", is for use on touchscreens.
 Bic funded a website to promote the stylus that crowdsourced a new typeface, named the Universal Typeface Experiment.